 Ghost House Trail, Tennessee

-Located in Big Ridge State Park near Maynardville, Tennessee, the Ghost House Trail (also called the Ghost Loop Trail) is a 1.2-mile loop trail that takes you past the Hutchinson family farm and Norton cemetery.
+Located in Big Ridge State Park near Maynardville, Tennessee, the Ghost House Trail (also called the Ghost Loop Trail) is a 1.2-mile loop trail that takes you past the Hutcheson family farm and Norton cemetery.
 It's an easy, flat hike, but it's a haunted one.

-One of the Hutchinson daughters, Mary, died on the farm of tuberculosis, and many hikers report hearing her as they pass by.
+One of the Hutcheson daughters, Mary, died on the farm of tuberculosis, and many hikers report hearing her as they pass by.
 Hikers also report encountering a phantom dog in the woods and spotting inhabitants of the graves in the Norton Cemetery which appear in photographs standing behind their final resting place.

 Hollywood Sign, California